-(This is a repost of the MLKing Day holiday note.)
+(Below is a repost of a MLKing Day holiday note.)

 Martin Luther King died young enough and dramatically enough to be turned into an American hero, but it was neither his youth nor his death that made him heroic.